 Gluten is a family of proteins that share a similar structure.
 It has always been assumed that wheat, barley, rye, and oats (depending on who you ask) were the only culprit grains for those with gluten issues.
 However, studies have linked corn gluten to problems in those with celiac disease.
 Additionally, new research in 2010 identified 400 new gluten proteins – many of which were shown to cause damage in patients with gluten sensitivity.
 That is why we specify between the “traditional” gluten free diet and a TRUE gluten free diet.
 One will guarantee a lack of healing while the other will allow your health to flourish.

 If you are on a “traditional” gluten free diet and still having health issues, it’s time to go TRUE gluten free.
-If you need help, learn about my new Glutenology Health Matrix Program here…
+If you need help, sign up for my free Glutenology Masterclass.

 All the best,